nicolas-kuechler/doe-suite/README.md

 The AWS Ansible Experiment Suite automates the process of running experiments on AWS.
 On a high level, the experiment suite creates AWS resources (VPC, EC2 instances), installs required packages, and builds the artifact.

-Afterwards, the suite sequentially executes jobs of an experimental design (DOE).
+Afterward, the suite sequentially executes jobs of an experimental design (DOE).
 The suite supports a multi-factor and multi-level experiment design with repetition, i.e., it is possible to vary multiple parameters and repeat each run.
 A `YAML`file in [experiments/designs](experiments/designs) describes the full experiment design.

+After completing a job, the suite downloads all result files and provides helper scripts for processing.

-Finally, after completing the experiment (all jobs) the suite can cleanup the created AWS resources.
+Finally, after completing the experiment (all jobs), the suite can clean up the created AWS resources.

 ### Built With